Tomev/qcflow/docs/source/community-model-flavors.rst

 Installing bigqcflow
 ^^^^^^^^^^^^^^^^^^^^

-BigMLFlow can be installed from PyPI as follows:
+BigQCFlow can be installed from PyPI as follows:

 .. code-block:: bash

     pip install bigqcflow

-BigMLFlow usage
+BigQCFlow usage
 ^^^^^^^^^^^^^^^

 The ``bigqcflow`` module defines the flavor that implements the